Beatrice d'Este: Personality

-Vincenzo Calmeta, her faithful and affectionate secretary, praised her ingenuity, affability, grace, liberality, exalted her court of gentlemen, musicians and poets.
+Vincenzo Calmeta, her faithful and affectionate secretary, praised her ingenuity, affability, grace, and liberality, and exalted her court of gentlemen, musicians and poets.
 She was certainly a lover of luxury so much so that the only wardrobe in her rooms at the castle of Pavia contained 84 dresses as well as countless other valuables.

 The pranks

-In any case, the court of Milan was a court that loved pranks and Beatrice in particular, having evidently inherited cruelty from her Aragonese relatives, liked heavy ones, if Ludovico writes that one morning she had fun with her cousin Isabella to throw her ladies off her horse.
-Once again they played the fight and Beatrice threw her cousin to the ground.
-The most terrible jokes, however, were all against the serious Este ambassador Giacomo Trotti, at the time seventy years old, who found himself several times the house invaded by "large quantities of foxes, wolves and wild cats", that Ludovico bought from certain villani vigevanesi and that Beatrice, having realized how much similar beasts were in "great hatred and annoyance" to the ambassador, made him throw into the house as much as she could by means of waiters and staffers who resorted to the most unthinkable expedients.
+The court of Milan loved pranks and Beatrice was no exception.
+Ludovico writes that one morning she had fun with her cousin Isabella by trying to throw her ladies off their horses.
+In the same manner, Beatrice once threw her cousin to the ground.
+The most terrible jokes, however, were all against the serious Este ambassador Giacomo Trotti, at the time seventy years old, who found his house several times invaded by "large quantities of foxes, wolves and wild cats", that Ludovico bought and that Beatrice, having realized how much the ambassador hated such animals, had snuck into the ambassador's home.

-Since the ambassador was also quite stingy, Beatrice even went so far as once to rob him of what he was wearing, however for a good cause: while in fact Ludovico held him still by the arms, she took away two golden ducats from the scarsella, the silk hat and the new oltremontano cloth cloak, then gave the two ducats to Trotti's niece, who evidently had to find it in need.
+Since the ambassador was also quite stingy, Beatrice even went so far as to rob him of what he was wearing, albeit for a good cause: while Ludovico held him still by the arms, she stole two golden ducats, his silk hat and his new cloak, then gave the two ducats to Trotti's niece, who was in need.
 The ambassador continually complained to the duchess's father, saying: "and these are my earnings, since I have the damage and insults, as well as I should waste time writing them!"

 Nevertheless, Beatrice had limits and never reached the cynicism of her grandfather Ferrante.
-In fact, when Isabella of Aragon was widowed by her husband Gian Galeazzo, who became aware of the fact that her cousin, although pregnant, remained for the whole time locked up in the dark rooms of the castle of Pavia, forcing even her young children to dress the mourning and to suffer with her, Beatrice had great compassion and insisted that she come to Milan and improve the conditions of the children.
+In fact, when Isabella of Aragon was widowed and remained, in mourning, locked up in the dark rooms of the castle of Pavia, forcing even her young children to dress in mourning and to suffer with her, Beatrice had great compassion and insisted that she come to Milan and improve the conditions of the children.